hapax/hapax.github.io/assets/form.md

 Anderson was arguing for *emergence* in condensed matter physics, the idea of domain-specific laws and dynamical principles which did not follow the strict, one-way explanatory hierarchy of reduction.
-And indeed, condensed matter physics makes a science of order,
+And indeed, condensed matter physics makes a science of order.

 #### What is a particle?